tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 #### External modules and the filesystem
 `mod dog;` declares the existence of a submodule
-* If it is declared in the root of the crate (`src/lib.rs` or `src/main.rs`) then cargo expects to find the file containing the submodule to boe in either:
+* If it is declared in the root of the crate (`src/lib.rs` or `src/main.rs`) then cargo expects to find the file containing the submodule to be in either:
 	* `src/<module_name>.rs` or
 	* `src/<module_name>/mod.rs`
 * If it is a submodule of another (non-root) module then it should be named: